Rafael Espinal: New York City Council

 In 2013, Espinal opted to leave the state Assembly to run for the New York City Council to succeed Erik Martin Dilan, and won the primary and general to take the seat in 2014.

 In 2014 Mayor Bill de Blasio announced an affordable housing plan that would create over 3,000 units of affordable housing in the Cypress Hills, East New York, and Ocean Hill portions of his district.
 Espinal used the opportunity to advocate for funding to address all of the social and infrastructure issues his community had experienced for decades.
 While facing opposition from a citywide advocacy group, Espinal was able to secure what some have called the most comprehensive rezoning plan in the City of New York, over a quarter of a billion dollars to address unemployment, crumbling infrastructure, and affordable housing issues.
 The New York Times endorsed Espinal's move and stated that "Espinal did right by his constituents."

-In 2017 Espinal introduced and passed a bill calling for the full repeal of the New York City Cabaret Law, a regulation introduced in 1926 and often called racist, homophobic and authoritarian by its opponents.
+In 2017, Espinal authored a bill to repeal the New York City Cabaret Law, which prohibited musical entertainment in certain public establishments without a license.
+He also authored legislation to create the nation's first Office of Nightlife, a city agency dedicated to supporting the nightlife economy.

-In 2019 Espinal passed legislation requiring all New York City buildings to install solar panels or green roofs as part of New York City's "Green New Deal" to decrease carbon emissions and build green infrastructure.
+In 2019, Espinal authored legislation requiring all New York City buildings to install solar panels or green roofs as part of New York City's "Green New Deal".
+He also led on initiatives to ban single-use plastics, secure funding for New York City's first electric school buses, and pass the city's first urban agriculture policy.
+In December 2019, Espinal authored legislation to require new buildings to include design features to reduce bird–window collisions, including bird-safe glass.

-On January 26, 2020, he officially resigned from the City Council to take on a job with the Freelancers Union.
+On January 26, 2020, he resigned from the City Council to become the Executive Director and President of Freelancers Union.

+Freelancers Union

+In January 2020, Rafael Espinal was appointed Executive Director of the Freelancers Union, a national nonprofit organization advocating for the rights and protections of independent workers.
+He became the third individual to lead the organization since its founding in 1995.

+Under Espinal's leadership, the union expanded its legislative and support initiatives: